JasonChou0219/test/docs/source/05_Software_Architecture.rst

    :width: 800
    :alt: General architecture on a high level of abstraction.
 The software system level shows the interaction between the SiLA 2 Manager and other connected software systems.

+The container view shows the internal structure of the SiLA 2 Manager.

 .. image:: _static/figures/sila2_manager.png
    :width: 800